-András Michnai Executive Director, Compliance Directorate OTP Bank Plc.
+András Michnai Executive Director OTP Bank Plc.

-András Michnai (58), who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics.
+András Michnai, who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics.

 He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
 From 1981 he held a management position in the central network coordination department and then in the network.
 From 1994, as deputy management director, he participated in the central coordination of the branch network.
-Since 2005 he has headed the Bank's independent Compliance Department (since 2011 a Directorate) as executive director.
-He further expanded his professional skills, earning a masters degree at the College of Finance and Accounting, and is a registered tax advisor.
-He has been a member of OTP Bank's Supervisory Board since 25 April 2008.
+From 2005 he headed the Bank's independent Compliance Department (since 2011 a Directorate) as executive director, a post he held until 30 April 2014.
+He further expanded his professional skills, earning a Master's degree at the College of Finance and Accounting, and is a registered tax advisor.
+He has been a member of OTP Bank's Supervisory Board since 2008.
+He has been Secretary of OTP Bank's Employees' Trade Union since December 2011.
+As of 31 December 2014 he held 6,528 ordinary OTP shares.

-Pierre Lefévre CEO Groupama International SA
+Dominique Uzel Director Groupama International SA